White Sox vs. Twins Player Props Betting Odds

 Burger Stats

-- Jake Burger has 15 hits with five doubles, seven home runs and seven walks.
-He has driven in 14 runs.
+- Jake Burger has five doubles, seven home runs, seven walks and 14 RBI (15 total hits).

 Burger Recent Games